ThomasTJdev/nim_homeassistant/README.md

 # Nim Homeassistant

-Nim Home Assistant is a hub for combining multiple home automation devices and automating jobs.
+Nim Home Assistant (NimHA) is a hub for combining multiple home automation devices and automating jobs.
 Nim Home Assistant is developed to run on a Raspberry Pi with a 7" touchscreen, mobile devices and on large screens.

+## Current status

+> NimHA is currently in **BETA**.

+Work before reaching stable (some might be missing - please add an issue):
+- Avoid database lock error (multiple connections at the same time - which SQLite does not like)
+- The alarm module's countdown proc() is currently not working (this means that when the alarm has been triggered, it will immediately go into ringing mode)

 # Features
 * MQTT